MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-form-layout.md

 ---
 title: Understand data-form layout for canvas apps | Microsoft Docs
-description: In PowerApps, create great-looking form layouts by using rows and columns for canvas apps.
+description: In PowerApps, create great-looking form layouts in canvas apps by using rows and columns.
 author: gregli-msft
 manager: kvivek